kambalatech/NorenApi-dotNet/README.md

 | 19-04-2021 | 1.0.0.1 | TouchlineBroker | TouchlineFeedadded  |
 | 01-01-2021 | 1.0.0.0 | InitialRelease | Based on NorenRestAPI v1.10.0 |

-### <a name="md_introduction"></a> INTRODUCTION: About the API
+# <a name="md_introduction"></a> INTRODUCTION: About the API

-The Api is a dotNet wrapper of the StarWebAPI whichoffers a combination of Rest calls and WebSocket for the purposes of Trading.
+The Api is a dotNet wrapper of the NorenAPI which offers a combination of Rest calls and WebSocket for the purposes of Trading.

 API is developed on VisualStudio2019 and uses .NetStandard 2.0 The dependency libraries are
   Newtonsoft.Json  9.0.1
-  Websocket.Client4.3.21
+  Websocket.Client 4.3.21

 The namespace NorenRestApiWrapper and class NorenRestApi are of primary use and interest